bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

     Refer to :ref:`optional-components_stac-data-proxy` for these considerations.

 .. warning::
-    If the server was started prior to configuring this component, `docker` might issue some warnings regarding the ``stac-db`` volume being already defined with existing data contents.
+    If the server was started prior to configuring this component, Docker might issue some warnings regarding the ``stac-db`` volume being already defined with existing data contents.
 In such case, it is recommended to manually perform following steps to migrate the data to the new location.
 This would also be required if the DB already has published STAC metadata.